BatZupper/Youtubers-life-Save-Editor/README.md

 # Youtubers-life-Save-Editor
 A Youtubers life game save editor

-# Progress
+# Progress:
-0.15% done current status: Managed to manually modify a save file and do some little modifications with succes
+15% done current status: A Text editor with automatic GZIP Functionallity

-# Save formatt
+# Save format:
 the save formatt has been discovered and it's quite simple: save file is a simple .tsv compressed as a GZIP

+# How to use it:
+The usage of the programm is very simple
+1 You load your save file
+2 Yo do your modification thanks to the text editor
+3 Save the file and reload it on the game

 ## help:
 anyone can help :D